Face Mask Requirements

 - While You Are Waiting for Your Test Result

-Stay home, isolate yourself, and monitor your health.
-Symptoms may appear 2-14 days after exposure and can include:
+Stay home, isolate yourself, wear a well-fitting mask if around others, and monitor your health.
+Symptoms may appear 2-10 days after exposure and can include:

 - Fever or chills